-Cap-and-Invest program compliance
+Cap-and-Invest Program compliance

-Under Washington’s Cap-and-Invest Program, our state’s largest emitters (those that emit the equivalent of 25,000 metric tons of CO2 annually) must acquire enough allowances to equal their emissions every four years.
-These “covered entities,” as well as those that opt into the program voluntarily, can choose their most cost-effective strategy for compliance, including:
+Those covered by the program, as well as those that opt into the program voluntarily, can choose their most cost-effective strategy for compliance, including:

 • Purchasing allowances at auction